 If you’re driving a personal vehicle or moving truck across the country but need help loading and unloading your belongings, you can hire short-term movers to help with moving labor for around $25-$50 per hour.
 You can find movers through truck rental companies or websites like Moving Help.

 Ready to move cross country?
 Extra Space Storage has storage facilities throughout the U.S. that can help with your transition.
-Find a storage unit near you!
+Find a storage rental near you!